saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 q = q0
 ```

-Therefore, `q` can receive the newly assigned value of `q0`.
+Therefore, `q` can observe the newly assigned value of `q0`.

 ### Synthesized Hardware

-Synthesis interprets the clocked assignments as sequential hardware and may infer:
+Synthesis interprets the clocked logic as sequential hardware and may infer:

 ```text
 d → FF(q0) → FF(q)
 ```

-The two flip-flops naturally operate on successive clock events.
+The two flip-flops operate on successive clock events.

-Thus, the simulated behavior can differ from the intended hardware behavior.
+Thus, the simulation result can differ from the intended hardware behavior.

-> This is why non-blocking assignments are the standard coding style for sequential logic.
+> This is why non-blocking assignments are the recommended style for sequential logic.

 ---